Heavy gunfire reported near Guinea's presidential palace - NewsBreak

 Heavy gunfire reported near Guinea's presidential palace

-CONAKRY, Guinea — (AP) — Heavy gunfire erupted early Sunday near the presidential palace in Guinea's capital, witnesses said, raising security concerns in a country with a long history of military power grabs and coup attempts.
+CONAKRY, Guinea — (AP) — Heavy gunfire erupted early Sunday near the presidential palace in Guinea's capital and went on for hours, witnesses said, raising security concerns in a West African nation with a long history of military power grabs and coup attempts.

-It wasn't immediately known whether President Alpha Conde was home at the time the shooting began, according to witnesses in the Kaloum neighborhood of Conakry.
+The Defense Ministry later said the presidential guard and other security forces had “contained the threat and repelled the group of assailants.”

+“Security and sweeping operations are continuing to restore order and peace,” the statement said.

+He was ultimately reelected, but the move prompted violent street demonstrations in which the opposition said dozens were killed.
+Conde, who is 83, now could remain in power until 2030 if he wins again in 2025.

-Conde came to power in 2010 in the country’s first democratic elections since independence from France in 1958.
-Many saw his presidency as a fresh start for the mineral-rich country, which has been mired by decades of corrupt, authoritarian rule.
+He first came to power in 2010 in the country’s first democratic election since independence from France in 1958.
+Many saw his presidency as a fresh start for the country, which has been mired by decades of corrupt, authoritarian rule.

 Opponents, though, say he has failed to improve the lives of Guineans, most of whom live in poverty despite the country’s vast mineral riches.